move-up-icon

 No. A transaction cannot be canceled once it successfully has been submitted.

-Is it possible to swap tokens on Boba?
+Is it possible to swap tokens on Boba Network?

 Yes.
 Depending on which Boba deployment, we offer a variety of popular and native swapping options.
 Such as sushi, firefly, unidex, oolongswap and much more.
 Discover all the trading services at the Boba dApps page.

-Can I create my own ERC20 token on Boba?
+Can I create my own ERC20 token on Boba Network?

 Yes.
 If you have the knowledge of deploying a token contract, you are good to go!